pcroch/bonus_malus/README.md

     - Positif integer
   *3- pro:*
     - Usage (private or professional)
-    - Binari parameter.
+    - Binary parameter.
 0 means professional usage and 1 means private usage

- **B- Cross-origin resource sharing** (CORS) is already setup and so the api is ready to be used in production.
+ **B- Cross-origin resource sharing**

+ (CORS) is already setup and so the api is ready to be used in production.

 **C- Error rendering description:**

   **Error code 1: Missing params**

-     - There is at least one params *missing* in the querry string.
+    - There is at least one params *missing* in the query string.
 Please check again
-     - By missing, I mean that the params is not even inthe querry string.
+    - By missing, I mean that the params is not even in the query string.
+    - For example: " sinister[]=3&years[]=2" ==> pro[]=1 is missing.

   **Error code 2: Number only**

     - The api accepts only numbers.
 If you have that error, it means that you have included at least one non-digit character.
+    - For example: " sinister[]=&years[]=aaaa&pro[]=1 " ==> years param has "aaaa" value instead of a digit.

   **Error code 3: Missing value(s)**

    - At least one of the params has an empty value.
    - For example: " sinister[]=&years[]=2&pro[]=1 " The params sinister has no value in the querry string as such render the error code 3

   **Error code 4: Sinister value greater than 2**

-   - The sinister params accepts only value between 0 and 2.
+   - The sinister params accept only value between 0 and 2.
-  -  As the number of sinisters can't be negatif which makes sence.
-But if you had more than 2 sinisters in the last 5 years, you must contact your broken for        special condition.
+  -  As the number of sinisters can't be negatif which makes sense.
+But if you had more than 2 sinisters in the last 5 years, you must contact your insurance for        special condition.
    - For example: " sinister[]=3&years[]=2&pro[]=1 "

   **Error code 5: Pro params should be 0 or 1**

-   - The pro params is a binari params as such it only accepts 0 or 1. if you put any others value you wil have an error message asking you to change that value.
+   - The pro params is a binary param as such it only accepts 0 or 1. if you put any others value you will have an error message asking you to change that value.
-   - For example: " sinister[]=3&years[]=2&pro[]=2 " =+> the pro parmas has an incorect value.
+   - For example: " sinister[]=3&years[]=2&pro[]=2 " =+> the pro parmas has an incorrect value.